 Preparation: The practitioner must possess various natural herbs, mushrooms, twigs, scraps of bark, and other bits of flora.
 The exact nature of these ingredients depends greatly on the conditions being treated.
 Unless the practitioner has an entire apothecary shop from which to draw, this means that the ingredients must usually be gathered to treat each specific ailment (using the Foraging skill).
 These are then cooked, stewed, brewed, or in some other way prepared to bring out the inherent magical medicinal properties of the gathered material.
 The practitioner must then administer the medicine to the patient.
 Conflict Rolls: This skill may be used to treat a variety of ailments, as detailed below: Cure Disease Some diseases may be cured through the use of herbs (see Diseased in The Rules Reference for details of what diseases may be cured in this way).
 When attempting to do so, the patient must consume the provided medicine.
 When done, the practitioner must make a Skill Roll with adjustments for their own Intelligence and the Toughness of the patient.
 This is compared to a Threshold equal to 10 plus the Quality Level of the opposing illness.
 Success indicates the disease is permanently cured.
 Failure indicates it lingers still.
 Dull Pain Herbs may be consumed to alleviate the effects of pain.
 When this is done, the recipient become Resistant to Tormenting Setback.
 Further, the recipient may ignore a single Drawback induced by nausea or pain, whether that be from poisoning, a sprain, maiming, a broken bone, or a similar injury.
 The pain dulling effects last for one hour per skill rank of the practitioner.
 Multiple doses have no additional effect.
 Invigorate Herbs may be consumed to temporarily overcome Incapacitation.
 When this is done, an incapacitated recipient is able to move at half Speed, and perform other physical actions at an Extreme Drawback.
 The invigorating effects last for one hour per skill rank of the practitioner.
 Multiple doses have no additional effect.
-Hiding in Crowds Prerequisites: If gained out-of-class, training requires an intensive one-month course of study under someone who has attained at least 5th rank in this skill.
+Hiding in Crowds Prerequisites: This ability may be acquired independent of any race or class when the rules grant a character an option to obtain a new Skill.
 Description: This ability enables a character to "blend in" with a crowd.
 Characters often find this skill useful when running from town guards, angry bartenders, and tax collectors.
 A character successfully using this skill may apply the Margin to subsequent Conflict Rolls against individuals in the crowd if the character's actions would benefit from them being unaware of their presence, such as a Picking Pockets attempt.
 Allow only one Hiding in Crowds attempt when escaping.
 Defaults To: Sneaking Base: 8 Ability Type: Utilitarian Range: 0.